 *The fact that there are drug offenses at every offense level makes it easier to negotiate cases downwards, because there is always another drug offense one level down from wherever you are in the penalty range.
 Also, it is often the case that drugs are weighed while still packaged in a syringe or a plastic bag.
 Once removed from their packaging, it is sometimes the case that the drug weight is reduced enough to take the case down to a lower-level penalty range, or at least arguably so.

 Drug Offense Enhancements

 Drug charges can be enhanced in several ways.
-One of the most common ways drug charges are enhanced in when the case is charged, not as the defendant was just possessing the drug but the defendant was possessing the drug with the intent to manufacture/distribute the drug.
+One of the most common ways that drug charges are enhanced is by claiming the defendant was not just possessing a drug but possessing the drug with the intent to manufacture/distribute.
 If the offense is alleged in this way, the offense can be enhanced a felony-level upwards.
 For example, a second-degree felony would become a first-degree felony or a third-degree felony would become a second-degree felony.

 Call our drug offense lawyer in Sugar Land, TX at (713) 766-1371 or contact us online.

 Attorney López has taken dozens of cases before juries with awesome results.
 Her over 15 years of experience as a criminal defense attorney has led to countless dismissals and acquittals.
 Attorney López is a former prosecutor and has represented hundreds of clients.
 One of Attorney López’s prior positions was as a defense attorney working ...Learn More